idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/ihp.md

 After fully demonstrating the feasibility and market potential of the project, we contacted AMATHES, a company based in Suzhou, and submitted a detailed project plan\.
 The company’s executives gave high praise and strong support to our project’s development and marketing\.

-We have also engaged in in\-depth discussions with outstanding students from many universities, including Tianjin University \(TJUSLS\_China\), Jilin University \(JLU\-NBBMS\), Ocean University of China \(OUC\-China\), Nankai University \(NKU\-China\), and Zhengzhou University \(ZZU\-IGEM\)\.
+We have also engaged in in\-depth discussions with outstanding students from many universities, including Tianjin University \(TJUSLS\_China\), Jilin University \(JLU\-NBBMS\), Ocean University of China \(OUC\-China\), Nankai University \(NKU\-China\), and Zhengzhou University \(ZZU\-iDEC\)\.
 We have promoted communication and cooperation between different teams\.

 ![](https://static.igem.wiki/teams/5562/ihp/image7.webp)

-Our team also participated in the "China Regional iGEM 'Engineered Living Drugs' Thematic Symposium" initiated by the Peking University iGEM team \(Peking iGEM\)\.
+Our team also participated in the "China Regional iDEC 'Engineered Living Drugs' Thematic Symposium" initiated by the Peking University iDEC team \(Peking iDEC\)\.

-From August 5th to 9th, 2025, 28 iGEM teams from 24 top\-tier universities across China gathered at the Jin Kemu Life Science Building of Peking University to engage in in\-depth discussions centered on the "Opportunities and Challenges of Engineered Living Drugs"\.
+From August 5th to 9th, 2025, 28 iDEC teams from 24 top\-tier universities across China gathered at the Jin Kemu Life Science Building of Peking University to engage in in\-depth discussions centered on the "Opportunities and Challenges of Engineered Living Drugs"\.

 ![](https://static.igem.wiki/teams/5562/ihp/image8.webp)

-Our team also participated in the 12th China iGEMer Community Conference & the 2nd Global Bio Developers Conference \(CCIC & Synbiopunk 2025\)\.
+Our team also participated in the 12th China iDECer Community Conference & the 2nd Global Bio Developers Conference \(CCIC & Synbiopunk 2025\)\.

-This industry event — which brought together 107 iGEM teams from across China and over 200 registered participants — served as a vital platform for deepening intercollegiate collaboration\.
+This industry event — which brought together 107 iDEC teams from across China and over 200 registered participants — served as a vital platform for deepening intercollegiate collaboration\.
 Through multidimensional interactions, we established collaborative connections with multiple university teams\.

 ![](https://static.igem.wiki/teams/5562/ihp/image9.webp)